Crimson-crested woodpecker: Description

 The crimson-crested woodpecker is 33 to 36 cm long and weighs 225 to 281 g.
 It is one of the largest woodpeckers in its range, though the higher elevation powerful woodpecker (C. pollens) is roughly the same size.
 Both sexes of the nominate subspecies C. m. melanoleucos have black upperparts from nape to rump; their rump, wings, and tail are brownish black.
 They have vertical white stripes on the sides of their neck that continue onto their back and form a "V".
 Their flight feathers have pale white or yellow or yellowish white edges.
 Their throat, front and sides of their neck, and their upper breast are black.
 Their lower breast and belly are pale cinnamon buff to tawy with wide black bars.
 Their undertail coverts are pale yellow to yellowish white.
 Their bill is a long ivory chisel, their iris white to yellow, and their legs variable shades of gray.
 Adult males have a mostly red head with a white to pale yellow patch at the base of the bill and a small black and white spot on the ear coverts.
 Adult females are black around their eye and on front of their crest.
 They have a wide white stripe with black edges that extends from the bill to the ear coverts and continues narrower down the side of their neck.
 Juveniles resemble adult females but males have red on the side of their head and in both sexes all of the head's red is paler.

 Subspecies C. m. malherbii has a gray rather than ivory bill and more red around the eyes than the nominate.
-Their underparts are a more extensive and deeper cinamon-buff.
+Their underparts are a more extensive and deeper cinnamon-buff.
 Subspecies C. m. cearae is almost identical to the nominate but is smaller and has a disproportionately shorter tail.